bikalpa-baniya/bikalpa-baniya.github.io/content/courses/course2/index.md

     - Absolute advantage has nothing to do with gains from trade
 - Comparative advantage
     - A country (individual) has an comparative advantage if it can produce a particular good or service with lower opportunity cost
-    - In other words, they have to give up less
+    - In other words, they have to give up less to produce this good
     - Gains from trade are based on comparative advantage

 ### Calcuating Comparative Advantage

-Conside two countries that produce either Iphones or video games.
+Conside two countries that produce either iPhones or video games.
 The following table shows the number of people required to build one of either.
 Suppose that USA and China have 100 and 200 people available to work respectively.

 <div align="center">